Search by Keyword

 Having committed to writing, compiling and recording an extensive medley for the "Abbey Road" album, a suitable ending needed to be written.
 With the "Golden Slumbers / Carry That Weight" segment of the medley taking shape in the recording studio in early July, 1969, it was quickly surmised that this would segue into the closing piece of the project.
 Paul thought this through and, by late July, he had enough of an idea to bring a conclusion to the medley into the studio for The Beatles to record.

 At first, this concluding segment of the medley, simply entitled “Ending” at this point, only lasted one minute and twenty seconds, concluding with a sudden stop.
-If you imagine the released recording dramatically ending just before Paul's piano chords and final “and in the end” lyric, this will give you an idea of what The Beatles had in mind to conclude the medley at this point.
+If you imagine the released recording dramatically ending just before Paul's subtle piano chords, this will give you an idea of what The Beatles originally had in mind to conclude the medley.
+Very quickly, though, Paul envisioned a more mature and thematic ending to the piece, which they tacked on to the end of the heavy-sounding recording they had made.

-It wasn't until sometime in August that Paul came up with one final lyrical idea to tack onto the end of “The End.”
+It wasn't until early August that Paul came up with one final lyrical idea to accompany the thematic conclusion to “The End.”
 Paul's book “Many Years From Now” states: “Shakespeare ended his acts with a rhyming couplet so that the audience would know they were over.
 I wanted it to end with a little meaningful couplet, so I followed the Bard and wrote a couplet.”
-John approved, as he stated in his 1980 Playboy interview: “It had a nice line in it – 'The love you take is equal to the love you make.'
+John approved, as he stated in his 1980 Playboy interview: "It had a nice line in it – 'The love you take is equal to the love you make.'
 It was a very cosmic, philosophical line.
-It proves that if Paul wants to, he can think!”
+It proves that if Paul wants to, he can think!"

 This brings the time of writing to July and August of 1969.
-Since John, when interviewed, gave full composer credit for the song to Paul, “The End” can be claimed entirely as a McCartney composition, he undoubtedly writing it in his St. John's Wood home in London.
+Since John, when interviewed, gave full composer credit for the song to Paul, “The End” can be claimed entirely as a McCartney composition, undoubtedly written at his St. John's Wood home in London.
 Paul, however, left a good amount of breathing space in the song for individual artistic expression for the rest of his bandmates, resulting in inventive guitar and drum solos.

 EMI Studio Three

-As stated above, Paul brought his conclusion idea for the long medley into the recording studio on July 23rd, 1969.
+As stated above, Paul brought idea for a conclusion to the long medley into the recording studio on July 23rd, 1969.
 It had been theree weeks since "Golden Slumbers / Carry That Weight" had been started, the conclusion of this track having an open ending to be built upon later.
-So finally, Paul brought The Beatles into EMI Studio Three on this day to start recording what the previous track would flow directly into.
+So finally, Paul brought The Beatles into EMI Studio Three on this day to start recording that which the previous track would flow directly into.

 This session is documented to have begun at 2:30 pm, however the first thing recorded on this day was the final lead vocal attempt by Paul for his song “Oh!
-Darling,” for which only he may have been present for.
-Then, after an overdub recorded for John's song “Come Together” accomplished, attention was turned to what was called “Ending.”
+Darling,” which seems to indicate that he was the only Beatle present at this point.
+Then, after an overdub recorded for John's song “Come Together” was accomplished, attention turned to what was documented as “Ending" on the tape box.

 “Solos have never interested me,” Ringo stated in the book “Beatles Anthology.”
-He continues: “That drum solo is still the only one I've done...I was opposed to it: 'I don't want to do no bloody solo!'
+“That drum solo is still the only one I've done...I was opposed to it: 'I don't want to do no bloody solo!'
 George Martin convinced me.
 As I was playing it, he counted it because we needed a time.
 It was the most ridiculous thing.
 I was going, 'Dum, dum – one, two, three, four...' and I had to come off at that strange place because it was thirteen bars long.
 Anyway, I did it, and it's out of the way.
-I'm pleased now that we've got one down.”
+I'm pleased now that we've got one down."
+George Martin was in the studio with the group instead of the control room during the recording, the purpose apparently being to aid Ringo in keeping the drum solo measures straight and to stipulate when his bandmates were coming back in to conclude the song.

 Engineer Geoff Emerick, in his book “Here, There And Everywhere,” relates the experience of witnessing Ringo being talked into doing this solo. “'You know how much I hate solos,' Ringo kept saying, same as he did when we were working on 'A Day In The Life.'
 'Well, just do a token solo then,' Paul said half jokingly.
 Ringo looked to Lennon and Harrison for support, but, for once, they were siding with Paul.
 Eventually Ringo capitulated and performed the only drum solo – if you discount his little fills at the end of the 1963 B-side 'Thank You Girl' – ever to appear on a Beatles record.”